Instruction-Following Pruning for Large Language Models: Related Work

 \section{Related Work}

-\paragraph{Model pruning} Pruning has been extensively studied to compress neural networks and improve their efficiency~\citep{han2015learning, zhu2017prune}.
+In this section, we provide an overview of prior research that closely relates to and partially motivates our work, including model pruning, contextual sparsity, and mixture-of-experts. \paragraph{Model pruning} Pruning has been extensively studied to compress neural networks and improve their efficiency~\citep{han2015learning, zhu2017prune}.
 Previous work has explored different pruning techniques for both unstructured pruning ~\citep{narang2017exploring, frankle2018lottery, li2020train, chen2020lottery} and structured pruning~\citep{wen2016learning, voita2019analyzing, louizos2018learning, wang2020structured}.
-As structured pruning removes entire components in the model such as channels and attention heads, it is more hardware-friendly than unstructured pruning to compress the large models.
+As structured pruning removes entire components in the model such as channels, attention heads, and feed-forward neural network intermediate dimensions, it is more hardware-friendly than unstructured pruning to compress the large models.

-Various methods have been proposed for structured pruning of LLMs. \textsc{LLM-Pruner}~\citep{ma2023llm} adopt the gradient information to find unimportant components in LLMs and remove them. \textsc{ShortGPT}~\citep{men2024shortgpt} proposes to identify and remove those less important layers, where the layer importance is measured by the similarity between inputs and outputs of that layer.
+Various methods have been proposed for structured pruning of LLMs~\citep{yang2024laco, kim2024shortened, kurtic2024ziplm, dery2024everybody}. \textsc{LLM-Pruner}~\citep{ma2023llm} adopt the gradient information to find unimportant components in LLMs and remove them. \textsc{SliceGPT} transforms each weight matrix in transformer blocks into a smaller one by applying orthogonal transformations to reduce the embedding dimensions of weight matrices. \textsc{ShortGPT}~\citep{men2024shortgpt} proposes to identify and remove those less important layers, where the layer importance is measured by the similarity between inputs and outputs of that layer.
 In comparison, other optimization-based methods directly learn the parameter masks.
 For example, \textsc{Sheared LLaMA} ~\citep{xiasheared} use the \textsc{HardConcrete} masking~\citep{louizos2018learning, wang2020structured} to generate differentiable masks and optimize the model and masks on pre-training data.
 Our method also directly optimize the sparsity predictor and the LLM, and we further extend static pruning to input-dependent pruning.